alexstelmakh/alexstelmakh.github.io/content/pages/about.md

 Title: About me
+Slug: about

-### Junior Back End developer based in Sumy, Ukraine.
-Ready for relocation within Ukraine.
-Open to any opportunities.
+### Junior Full Stack developer from Ukraine.

 My name is Alexander.
 I was born in 1987.
 I have versatile work experience from processing of composite materials to sales to managing small teams of five to six people in service industry.